pandas-dev/pandas/doc/source/visualization.rst

-Andrews curves allow one to plot multivariate data as a large number of curves that are created using the attributes of samples as coefficients for Fourier series.
+Andrews curves allow one to plot multivariate data as a large number of curves that are created using the attributes of samples as coefficients for Fourier series, see the `Wikipedia entry <https://en.wikipedia.org/wiki/Andrews_plot>`__ for more information.
 By coloring these curves differently for each class it is possible to visualize data clustering.
 Curves belonging to samples of the same class will usually be closer together and form larger structures.